 Rental housing developments exempted from the ordinance include single-family homes, in-law units/granny flats/accessory dwelling units, duplexes, condominiums, townhomes, hotels, boarding houses rented to transient guests for periods of less than 30 days, nonprofit homes for the aged, school dormitories, rental units owned and operated by any government agency, any rental units first rented after September 7, 1979, and properties in unincorporated areas of San José.

-To determine if a property is rent stabilized, you can view a map of rent stabilized properties.
+To determine if a property is rent stabilized, you can view a map of rent stabilized properties for an initial search.
 Use the map to search for properties and view other information about a property.
 Click on the orange icon associated with the property address to see if it is rent stabilized, how many units it has, if it is covered by other ordinances, and what tier it has been assigned by the Code Enforcement Department.

 Under the Apartment Rent Ordinance, the maximum allowable rent increase is 5% in a 12-month period.